cmake-basis/legacy/_sources/howto/use-and-customize-templates.txt

 ==============

-To use a template provided by BASIS or one that you have created, specify the path to the template including the version subdirectory as part of the ``basisproject`` command as follows:
+To use a template provided by BASIS or one that you have created, specify the name of the template including the version as subdirectory as part of the ``basisproject`` command as follows:

 .. code-block:: bash

-    basisproject --name MyProject --template path/to/MyTemplate/1.0
+    basisproject create --name MyProject --template basis/1.1

-Other than that you can use your custom template in the same manner as described in :doc:`The How-To on Creating and Modifying a Project <create-and-modify-project>`.
+If you want to use your own custom template, simply specify the full path to the respective template directory which contains the template configuration file named ``_config.py``.
+A relative file path must be relative to the current working directory.
+Other than that you can use your custom template in the same manner as described in
+:doc:`The How-To on Creating and Modifying a Project <create-and-modify-project>`.